tronprotocol/tron-docker/tools/dbfork/README.md

 - `accountType`: set the account type, namely `Normal`, `AssetIssue` and `Contract`
 - `balance`: set the balance of the account
 - `owner`: set the owner permission of the account
+- `trc10Id`: the TRC10 token ID
+- `trc10Balance`: change the balance of `trc10Id`

 *Note*: If you need to add new address, you can use the [tronlink](https://www.tronlink.org/) or [wallet-cli](https://github.com/tronprotocol/wallet-cli?tab=readme-ov-file#account-related-commands) to genrate the private key and address.

+For the `trc20Contracts`, we can configure the following properties:
+- `contractAddress`: set the TRC20 contract address
+- `balancesSlotPosition`: set the `balances` slot position in the TRC20 contract storage layout
+- `address`: set the account address
+- `balance`: set the TRC20 balance

+*Note*: the `balancesSlotPosition` sets slot position for `mapping(address account => uint256) private _balances` variable in the TRC20 contract.
+For most standard TRC20 contracts, the `balancesSlotPosition` is 0.
+For some special cases, you may need to change the `balancesSlotPosition` value.
+For more details about the variable slot position in the contract, please refer [layout_in_storage](https://docs.soliditylang.org/en/latest/internals/layout_in_storage.html).

 set `latestBlockHeaderTimestamp` as current millisecond time to avoid the delay in producing blocks.

 set `maintenanceTimeInterval` and `nextMaintenanceTime` optionally to facilitate testing.

 Execute database fork command:
 ```shell script